 What is it about cake batter?
 Mmmm!
-I love the taste of it, but I’m not a huge fan of what many cake mixes have in them, so I set out to revise this delicious recipe for Cake Batter Chocolate Chip Cookies using a natural cake mix and other all natural ingredients…and it’s a WINNER!
+I love the taste of it, but I’m not a huge fan of what many cake mixes have in them, so I set out to revise this delicious recipe for Cake Batter Chocolate Chip Cookies using organic cake mix…and it’s a WINNER!

-Using an organic vanilla cake mix along with natural cane sugar and other natural ingredients; and making a few prep adjustments (which I explain) for the natural ingredients and altitude, I think I’ve landed on a delicious cookie!
+I used an organic vanilla cake mix along with all natural cane sugar and other natural ingredients; and making a few prep adjustments (which I explain) for the natural ingredients and high altitude, I think I’ve landed on ONE DELICIOUS COOKIE!

 How to Make the Chewiest Cake Batter Cookies

 - In a large batter bowl fitted with a sieve and sift the all-purpose flour, cake mix, baking soda and sea salt together and set aside.

 TFC PRO TIP | When I forget to bring my eggs to room temp, I use this little trick.
 Immerse the egg in a small glass or bowl of warm water, let it sit for 10 minutes while you prep your other ingredients.

 - In the bowl of a stand mixer or a hand mixer (nothing wrong with a good hand mixer) cream the softened butter for 2 minutes until lighter in color and fluffy.
 Scrape down the sides using a sturdy spatula.

 - Add granulated and brown sugar; if using all natural cane sugar, beat for about 4-5 minutes, if using refined white sugar, beat for about 2 minutes until smooth and fluffy.
 Scrape down the sides before adding your room temp egg.

 - Pour vanilla and beat on medium until combined.

 - Carefully add your cake flour mixture to the above ingredients with your mixer setting on low, mix until just combined, scraping down sides and bottom to assure all ingredients are incorporated.